 I have a confession to make – talking about sex on social media makes me feel physically sick.
 I see a comment that I know I have to respond to, and my stomach sinks.
 I start to feel queasy.
 My heart starts beating.
 I ask myself for a millionth time whether it would be better to just leave it, but having thought through the consequences of saying nothing, I know that in good conscience I cannot ignore it.
 So I brace myself.
 Here we go.

 You might think that I’m some kind of a prude.
 Probably by today’s standards I am.
-These days, hypersexualised adults are inserting themselves in all spheres of life (including those reserved for children) and anyone who tries to evoke principles of safeguarding immediately gets monstered as some kind of “bigot” who is “spreading moral panic”.
+These days, hypersexualised adults are inserting themselves in all spheres of life (including those reserved for children) and anyone who tries to evoke principles of safeguarding immediately gets monstered as some kind of a “bigot” who is “spreading moral panic”.
 But that’s not the kind of sex I’m talking about.
 The conversations I am dreading concern biological sex in humans.

-One of the most fascinating (and fundamental) aspects of human biology – and the most pertinent in the current so called “culture wars” – is sex.
-There are two basic categories of humans – males and females.
-Even though we all develop from a single fertilised cell (zygote), which looks identical to the “naked” microscopic eye, there is one fundamental difference: the male zygote contains X and Y sex chromosomes and the female zygote contains only X.
+Sex is one of the most fascinating (and fundamental) aspects of human biology – and the most pertinent in the current so called “culture wars”.
+This curious function of our genetics produces two types of humans – males and females.
+The differences between males and females take time to become apparent, because we all develop from a single fertilised cell (zygote), which looked identical to the old-fashioned microscopic eye of the 1950s.

 For example, ever since humans devised methods to detect which sex the foetus is, they have practiced sex-selective abortions.
 We have several methods to detect sex in this context, typically using ultrasound imaging to visualise genitals in utero, but if we want to make absolutely sure, we use genetic testing to determine foetal sex chromosomes.
-Foetuses that have the Y chromosome – typically XY but they can have a genetic disorder resulting in atypical male karyotype such as XXY, XYY – are identified as male, while foetuses that only have X chromosomes – typically XX but they can have genetic anomalies such as X0 or XXX – are identified as female.
+Foetuses that have the Y chromosome – typically 46 XY but they can have a genetic disorder resulting in atypical male karyotype such as 47 XXY or 47 XYY – are identified as male, while foetuses that only have X chromosomes – typically 46 XX but they can have genetic anomalies such as 45 X0 or 47 XXX – are identified as female.
 And I don’t mean “identified” in the sense of “gender identity” or “internal, personal sense of being male or female or neither”.
 I mean objectively identified as you would identify a species of flower in a forest, or a female cow as fundamentally different from a male bull.

 In all our societies, since as far as human written records go, having a male baby was seen as preferable to having a female baby.
 This has changed somewhat in recent decades, but I don’t think it’s changed as much as we think it has.